This guide covers troubleshooting Vector. The sections are intended to be followed in order.

 2. Check Vector's logs

-We've taken great care to ensure Vector's logs are high-quality and helpful.
+We’ve taken great care to ensure that Vector’s logs are high quality and helpful.
 In most cases the logs will surface the issue:

-If you are not using a service manager, and you're redirecting Vector's
+If you aren’t using a service manager and you’re redirecting Vector’s output to a file, you can use

 to access your logs: